AriFordsham/GHCWiki/dwarf.md

 ```

-Note that:
-a) we can get DWARF info for arbitrary addresses (gdb's `info line` only works on symbols)
-b) we get line number + column number, AFAICT there's no way to do that in gdb
+Note that we get line number + column number, AFAICT there's no way to do that in gdb.

 ## Open Issues